David Goffin: 2024: Ilkley Challenger title, US Open third round

 Having fallen out of the top 100, to start the year he needed to qualify for the main draw of the 2024 Australian Open, which he did by defeating Gabriel Diallo in the last round of qualifying.
 He lost to 21st seed Ugo Humbert in the first round.

-He also qualified for the 2024 BNP Paribas Open defeating Maxime Cressy and Luca Nardi.
+Goffin also qualified for the 2024 BNP Paribas Open defeating Maxime Cressy and Luca Nardi.
 He lost to Andy Murray in the first round.

-In the beginning of his clay court season he qualified at the 2024 Grand Prix Hassan II and defeated Arthur Rinderknech.
+In the beginning of his clay court season, Goffin qualified at the 2024 Grand Prix Hassan II and defeated Arthur Rinderknech.
 He qualified for the 2024 French Open making his 13th appearance and defeated wildcard Giovanni Mpetshi Perricard in five sets in the first round.

-He entered the Libéma Open in both singles and doubles to start his preparation for Wimbledon.
+The Belgian entered the Libéma Open in both singles and doubles to start his preparation for Wimbledon.
 He lost his opening match in singles in straight sets.
 He partnered with countryman Zizou Bergs in doubles to reach the quarterfinals where they lost in a tight match to the eventual champions, the American pairing of Nathaniel Lammons and Jackson Withrow.

 Despite winning the 2024 Ilkley Trophy, he did not receive a wildcard for the 2024 Wimbledon Championships but climbed close to 30 positions up back in the top 100.
-He entered the All England Club main draw as a lucky loser but was defeated in a five-set thriller by Tomáš Macháč, after he was leading 5-0 in the fifth set.
+He entered the All England Club main draw as a lucky loser but was defeated in a five-set thriller by Tomáš Macháč, after he was leading 5–0 in the fifth set.

 At the 2024 Winston-Salem Open he reached the semifinals but lost to eventual champion Lorenzo Sonego in straight sets.

 At the US Open, he reached the third round with wins over 22nd seed Alejandro Tabilo and Adrian Mannarino.
-As a result he returned to the top 65 in the rankings.
+As a result, he returned to the top 65 in the rankings.
 He lost again to Tomáš Macháč in straight sets.

 In Shanghai, Goffin made a second deep run, defeating James Duckworth, 15th seed Lorenzo Musetti, Marcos Giron and world no. 3 Alexander Zverev for his first top 10 win in two years to reach the quarterfinals.
 As a result, Goffin returned to the top 60 following the tournament's conclusion on 14 October 2024.
 His good form continued in Basel, where he reached again the quarterfinals, having entered the main draw as a lucky loser, with an upset over fifth seed Ugo Humbert.
-As a result he reached the top 50 in the rankings.
+As a result, he reached the top 50 in the rankings.